 There shall be no posting of any material at one's desk or on one's computer desktop (or any lab computer) as wallpaper or screensaver any images or material that may be deemed offensive to individuals or groups in this public space including (but not limited to) material considered offensive based on gender, race, religious preference, sexual orientation, or physical disability.
-The nature of politics (global and domestic) and political campaigns are also controversial and unless the specific topic of discussion within the class, should be avoided.
-Private discussions are fine but remember your point of pride may be another person's irritant.
-It is our collective responsibility to make the spaces and places we share conducive to learning the subject of the class without distraction.
+The nature of politics (global and domestic) and political campaigns may also be controversial.
+Discussions are fine but remember your point of pride may be another person's irritant.
 The computers in the lab and the spaces in which they are located are communal.
-They belong to all of us as a shared resource.
 RESPECT ONE ANOTHER!
 This means do not borrow without asking, do not mark up or damage any student's work or property, and respect the shared environment in which you all spend considerable time.
-Students must avoid any activity that disrupts or interferes with the rights of other students to learn and complete the work required for this course.

-Nobody is permitted to smoke in the studios, labs, or any classroom space(s).
-Keep in mind that smoke drifts so standing by an open window and trying to exhale outdoors is still a violation and is unequivocally not permitted.
-Nobody is permitted to smoke in any buildings on the NJIT campus or even within 25 feet of the entrance or opening to any building on campus.
+Nobody is permitted to smoke in the studios, labs or any classroom spaces.
+Moreover, smoke drifts so standing by an open window and trying to exhale outdoors is still a violation and is unequivocally not permitted.
+In fact, there is no smoking within 25 feet of the entrance or opening to any building on campus.
 For Weston Hall, the building entrance is defined as the bottom of the ramp.
 This, by definition, precludes the legal ability of anyone to smoke while standing inside any A+D facility.
 Students are responsible for any guest(s) in the building.
 Violation by guests shall be deemed a violation by the student.
-Guests are not permitted in the Foundation Labs without the permission of the instructor.
+Guests are not permitted in the Foundation Labs without permission of the instructor.

 There is only a limited expectation of privacy on campus and there are security cameras in different locations.
 If there is an activity that should not be seen by others, it is probably an activity that should not be taking place.
 On the other hand, while we do have cameras in strategic locations and labs, they are not monitored 24/7.
 They record, but there may not be someone watching at any given instance.
-If you see a problem, call NJIT Public Safety in emergency at extension 3111 from a campus phone, or 973.596.3111 from any other phone.
+If you see a problem, call NJIT Public Safety in case of an emergency at extension 3111 from a campus phone, or 973.596.3111 from any other phone.